 Efforts undertaken by the national Government with the technical support of UNDP have attempted to identify the country’s most vulnerable areas to climate change.
 Many workshops with key actors have taken place.
 Choluteca Basin, as part of Tegucigalpa’s upper water supply, was placed at the top of this list.
-This project therefore seeks to increase resilience to water-related risks in the most vulnerable populations in Honduras through pilot activities and an overarching intervention to mainstream climate change considerations into the water sector.
-Due to the cross-cutting scope of this sector, the project will contribute to incorporating climate change issues into the planning processes and investment decisions of key line ministries.
-Targeted work in Tegucigalpa and the watersheds that provision the capital city will validate concrete response measures – ranging from economic incentives to low-cost technology investments that will assist in orienting work at policy levels.
+This project therefore sought to increase resilience to water-related risks in the most vulnerable populations in Honduras through pilot activities and an overarching intervention to mainstream climate change considerations into the water sector.
+Due to the cross-cutting scope of this sector, the project contributed to incorporating climate change issues into the planning processes and investment decisions of key line ministries.
+Targeted work in Tegucigalpa and the watersheds that provision the capital city validated concrete response measures – ranging from economic incentives to low-cost technology investments that assist in orienting work at policy levels.

 Component 1: Relevant institutional structures strengthened for mainstreaming climate change risks into water resources management and planning